aws-samples/rag-with-amazon-bedrock-and-pgvector/README.md

 You can also specify a custom domain for the certificate by setting the `APP_DOMAIN` environment variable.

 NOTE - an alternative would be to use the [AWS Certificates Manager](https://aws.amazon.com/certificate-manager/) but it requires additional steps (*in the form of creating and registering your own domain, involve [Route53 hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-working-with.html) etc*).
-And since the focus of this sample is to show deployment of a RAG app, and not registering domains etc.
+And since the focus of this sample is to show deployment of a RAG app, and not registering domains etc. it does not get into configuring that bit.

 ### Define the domain name for the Cognito hosted UI